Nepal Portable Handwashing 2020 Challenge

 The Judges agreed that Taylor’s design offers a practical and workable solution, suited to the conditions in Nepal.

-Taylor will work with the PPF technical experts, both in Australia and Nepal, to develop the design and build a prototype in Australia.
-Once this has been finalised Taylor and the PPF and Nepali teams will oversee the manufacturing of 3-5 units in Nepal.
+Taylor has worked with the PPF technical experts, both in Australia and Nepal, to develop the design in readiness for building a prototype in Nepal.
+Once this has been achieved Taylor and the PPF and Nepali teams will oversee the manufacturing of 3-5 units in Nepal.
 After these units have been trialled and evaluated in community and health settings the unit will go into production and distribution.

 In these COVID-19 times handwashing is a key factor in preventing the spread of Coronavirus and other microbes.
 Many countries including Nepal have developed community handwashing units to overcome a lack of suitable sanitation facilities.